brooth/jeta-site/mysite/home/markdown/runtime.md

 *Controller* searches for requited metacode using *Criteria* and applies it to the *master*.
 Well, it's just a common case and some controllers do more complex work.

 ### Hello, World!
-Let's continue to observe the *Hello, World!* example, from the [previous guide](/guide/code-generating), and find out how to apply the metacode to the sample class:
+Let's continue to observe the *Hello, World!* example, from the [previous guide](/guide/code-generating), and find out how to apply the metacode to the sample class.

-First, we need to declare an interface.
-It will be implemented by metacodes generated for `@SayHello` users (you might note for this interface in the previous article):
+At first, we need to declare an interface which will be implemented by metacodes generated for `@SayHello` users (you might note for this interface in the previous article):

     :::java
     public interface HelloWorldMetacode<M> {
         void setHelloWorld(M master);
     }

-And the controller:
+Secondly, create the controller:

     :::java
     public class HelloWorldController {